Financial Statements

 Investments & Endowment

-Endowment funds grew to $13.84M (up from $13.29M), supporting scholarships (largest portion), lecture series, and educational programs.
+Endowment funds grew to $13.84M (up from $13.29M), supporting scholarships (the largest portion), academic enrichment, and educational programs.

 Liquidity